 At Edge Grove we offer additional support to pupils in a number of ways.

-At Edge Grove, we value the fact that pupils bring to school different experiences and strengths that influence the way they learn.
+At Edge Grove, we value the fact that all pupils bring to school different experiences and strengths that influence the way they learn.
 We are committed to identifying each pupil’s individual learning needs and we offer provision that is flexible and varied to ensure that children work at age-related expectations or above and achieve their personal potential, whatever their needs and abilities.

 There is frequent SEND/EAL-based training for staff, and the SENDCO spends time in classes to support teachers to offer outstanding differentiated/adapted learning, and to better understand the needs of their pupils.